arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ![USB memory sticks and data logging with Opta™ devices](assets/illustration-1.png)

 To manage the communication between a USB memory stick and an Opta™ device, you will use the [`Arduino_UnifiedStorage` library](https://github.com/arduino-libraries/Arduino_UnifiedStorage/tree/main).
 This library is excellent for working with different types of storage, including the FAT file systems that USB memory sticks often use.
 The main benefit of this library is that it makes dealing with various storage devices and file systems more straightforward.
 This is especially important in industrial data logging, where you need reliable and accurate data recording.
 The `Arduino_UnifiedStorage` library simplifies how to read and write data to external storage devices, ensuring precise and consistent data logging.

-### Compatible USB Memory Sticks

-Currently, the following USB memory sticks have been tested by the Arduino Team and are known to be fully compatible with Opta® devices:

-- Kingston® DataTraveler® 80 M USB-C 256 GB Flash Drive
-- SanDisk® Ultra® Dual Drive USB Type-C 64 GB Flash Drive
-- SanDisk® Ultra® Dual Drive Go USB Type-C 64 GB Flash Drive

-All USB memory sticks were formatted with the `FAT32` file system before they were used with an Opta® device.

-***It is recommended to use USB memory sticks with a storage capacity of 256 GB or less.
-If a memory stick has a storage capacity greater than 256 GB, it is advised to partition them, limiting the accessible storage to 256 GB or less.***

 ## Instructions